School Year Field Trips

 We recommend 1 adult for every 5 students.
 1 adult per 5 students will receive FREE Museum admission at ALL grade levels.

-If you need to cancel or reschedule your field trip, notify the Museum immediately by emailing [email protected].
-Missed reservations without notice prior to the visit are non-refundable.
+If you need to cancel or reschedule your field trip, please notify the Museum immediately by emailing [email protected].
 Rescheduling is possible but dependent on availability.

 Our guests’ safety is our top priority.
 As champions of science, National Children’s Museum continuously analyzes the latest COVID-19 data, research, and best practices to inform our health and safety policies.
 You can learn about the measures we’ve established to ensure your safe visit on our healthy visit page.